SkyGuoGary/qm_control/details.md

 ### /marker_cmd_vel

-- marker velocity controller
+- marker linear velocity controller

+- angular vel & pos control around any axis of any frame

 - TODO:

+  - solve gimbal lock by modify rotate method (now: RPY)

-  - angular velocity control
+  -

-  - stop to wait for the real ee reaching

 ### /gait_mode_cmd

 - use simple_gait.info with only **stance** and **trot** gait

-### markerPoseAngularVelControl()

-- now can only rotate with a frame whose x/y/z axis is as same as world_frame (because it's hard to modify the translation part)